Landmark bill to limit cryptomining passes NY Legislature

 Associated Press

 ALBANY, N.Y.
-(AP) — A milestone environmental measure designed to tap the brakes on the spread of cryptocurrency mining operations burning fossil fuels in New York has passed the state Legislature.
+(AP) — New York lawmakers have passed a milestone environmental measure designed to tap the brakes on the spread of cryptocurrency mining operations that burn fossil fuels.

+Both supporters and opponents say that the closely watched bill, approved early Friday by the state Senate, is the first of its kind in the U.S.

-Moran said there are potentially dozens of fossil fuel plants in New York that could be converted into mining operations.
+Dozens of fossil fuel plants in New York could potentially be converted into mining operations, she said.

-Supporters of the cryptocurrency industry said the measure would crimp economic development in New York while other states court the burgeoning field.
+Cryptocurrency advocates complained that the measure singled out the industry without addressing other fossil fuel use.
+They argue that the legislation would crimp economic development in New York while other states court the burgeoning field.

-The Blockchain Association, an industry group, said enacting the measure would send “a clear signal that the crypto industry is unwelcome in the state.”

-“Now is not the time to cede New York’s position as the financial capital of the world,” Executive Director Kristin Smith said in a statement Friday.
+“The message from the bill and the embrace of that kind of policy is not a good one for an industry that really can go anywhere,” said John Olsen of The Blockchain Association, an industry group.

+“We’re very hopeful that the governor realizes that the long-term benefits of embracing this industry and this technology far outweigh a potential pause on prospective future emissions,” he added.

 Cryptocurrency mining requires specialized computers that consume huge amounts of energy.
 One study calculated that as of November 2018, bitcoin’s annual electricity consumption was comparable to Hong Kong’s in 2019, according to the U.S. Energy Information Administration.
 Some miners are looking for ways to reduce their reliance on fossil fuels to produce the necessary electricity.